teiniker/teiniker-lectures-securecoding/secure-coding/Cryptography/RandomNumbers/README.md

 # Random Numbers

-## Randomness

-Randomness is found everywhere in cryptography: in the generation of secret keys, in encryption schemes, and even in the attacks on cryptosystems.
+**Randomness is found everywhere in cryptography**: in the generation of secret keys, in encryption schemes, and even in the attacks on cryptosystems.
 Without randomness, cryptography would be impossible because all operations would become predictable, and therefore insecure.